Nivekkb/SELF/SELF_DOCS/public/researchers/doctrine_preface.md

 ## Researcher's Role

 As researchers engaging with this doctrine, you are not merely consumers of knowledge but active participants in its evolution.
-Your work in advancing our understanding of AI capabilities, limitations, and implications directly contributes to the refinement and validation of these principles.
+Your work in advancing the understanding of AI capabilities, limitations, and implications directly contributes to the refinement and validation of these principles.

 ### Areas of Focus